Were you ever interested in learning more about the parts of a knife? If yes, this article is made for you.

 5. Utility Knife

 This knife is smaller than a chef’s knife.
 However, it’s not as petite as a paring knife.
+What to do with a utility knife, you ask?
 It’s ideal for cutting or chipping small to medium veggies and pieces of meat.

 A serrated utility knife works for cutting sandwiches too, while a straight-edge utility knife is perfect for peeling though at times that’s better left to paring knives.